 In this section, we present a framework that emphasizes key issues in modeling and implementing the part of the data fusion process (JDL level 4) that connects information need to the acquisition of information.
-The purpose of the framework is to simplify the design of sensor management functions.
+The purpose of the framework is to simplify the design of sensor management functions by decomposition.

-Our framework, depicted in Figure 2, prescribes that information need arising in some system (we call the source of this need the task origin space) is formulated as information tasks with assigned properties (e.g., priority or time horizon depending on what properties the system is designed to handle).
-Such tasks belong to the task space in Figure 2.
+Our framework, depicted in Fig. 2, prescribes that information need arising in some system (we call the source of this need the task origin space) is formulated as informa-